ademin/yaTranslator/README.md

 The url of the Yandex.Translate service is set to "https://translate.yandex.net/api/v1.5/tr.json/translate".
-But it is allowed to configure url to something different through the "url" field of the yaTranslator object.
+But it is allowed to configure the url to something different through the "url" field of the yaTranslator object.
 For ex:

 	let yaTranslator.url = "the URL other then the default one"